 Latisse is a prescribed treatment used to restore the eyelashes and make them stronger, thicker, longer and darker.
 The surgeons of Prima Center for Plastic Surgery in Duluth suggest Latisse if you are someone who suffers from bothersome eyelash hypotrichosis and are seeking a harmless treatment option to restore your eyelashes.
 Patients can expect to see results in as soon as 4 weeks, with full results after 16 weeks.
 Because the effects of Latisse are not permanent, patients have the opportunity to continue with this treatment after their prescription is empty.
-To learn how Latisse can improve the growth of your eyelashes, contact our office to meet with our qualified surgeons and staff.
+To learn how Latisse can improve the growth of your eyelashes and find out cost information, contact our office to meet with our qualified surgeons and staff.

 "Dr. Philip Nakano has a genuine personality!
 Excellent bedside manners and cares a great deal about his patients.
 His facial procedures are beautiful!
 I trust him."- C.E. / Facebook / Aug 25, 2015